benbalter/benbalter.github.com/_posts/2017-11-28-everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing.md

 If a project is on GitHub, in addition to the open source license (if any), there's a second legal document at play, GitHub's Terms of Service.
 Specifically, GitHub recently updated its terms of service to [explicitly include the otherwise-assumed `inbound=outbound` rule](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license), meaning that by submitting a pull request on GitHub, contributors agree to contribute under that code under the same license as your project (making a CLA unnecessary in most cases).

 Additionally, even if your project doesn't have a license, just by posting your code on GitHub, you grant certain rights to other users such as the right to view the code, or to fork it.
-Logically, you also give GitHub the right to display your code, if the repo's public.
+Logically, you also give GitHub the right to display your code, if the repository's public.
 That said, if you want others to use your code, you should really [add an open source license](https://help.github.com/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).

 ### Patents